☰ Menu

 Operator What It Means Example

-Equals The field value is exactly the same as the value you provide.
+Equals The field value is exactly the value you provide.
 Status equals “Closed”

 Not Equals The field value is anything except the value you provide.
 Priority not equals “Low”